About AAR International, Inc.

-Aviation Services represents almost 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
+Aviation Services represents approximately 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
 Services include inventory management and parts distribution, aircraft MRO, and engineering.
 Aviation Services sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
-In addition to its direct sales and services, AAR also acts as a distributor for 90 product lines across 25 aviation product manufacturers.
+In addition to its direct sales and services, AAR also acts as a distributor for more than 30 product lines across 25 aviation product manufacturers.

-AAR's Expeditionary Services segment (more than 5%) consists of businesses that provide products and services that support the movement of equipment and personnel by US and foreign governments and by non-governmental organizations.
+AAR's Expeditionary Services segment (roughly 5%) consists of businesses that provide products and services that support the movement of equipment and personnel by US and foreign governments and by non-governmental organizations.
 The segment also handles maintenance for a fleet of fixed- and rotary-wing aircraft for the US Department of State (DoS).

-AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, Minnesota, and Illinois, and at two facilities in Canada.
-Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, Michigan, and North Carolina.
+AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, and Illinois, and at two facilities in Canada.
+Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, and Michigan.

 The company also has sales and support offices in the UK, France, Brazil, China, Japan, Singapore, and United Arab Emirates (UAE).